Sovereign-Labs/sovereign-sdk/module-system/README.md

 }
 ```

 On the example above, we charge the configured unit from the working set.
-Concretely, we will charge a unit of `[4]` from a `DefaultContext`, and `[4, 19]` from a `ZkDefaultContext`.
+Concretely, we will charge a unit of `[4, 19]` from both `DefaultContext` and `ZkDefaultContext`.
 The working set will be the responsible to perform a scalar conversion from the dimensions to a single funds value.
 It will perform an inner product of the loaded price, with the provided unit.

 Let's assume we have a working set with the loaded price `[3, 2]`.
-The charged gas of the operation above will be `[3] · [4] = 3 × 4 = 12` for `DefaultContext`, and `[3, 2] · [4, 19] = 3 × 4 + 2 × 19 = 50` from `ZkDefaultContext`.
+The charged gas of the operation above will be `[3] · [4] = 3 × 4 = 12` for a single dimension context, and `[3, 2] · [4, 19] = 3 × 4 + 2 × 19 = 50` for both `DefaultContext` and `ZkDefaultContext`.
 This approach is intended to unlock [Dynamic Pricing](https://arxiv.org/abs/2208.07919).

 The aforementioned `Bank` struct, with the gas configuration, will look like this: